alexyorke/alexyorke.github.io/_posts/2020-08-16-quickly-download-sample-config-programming-files-test-compilers-fuzzers.md

 The following script downloads all event data from 2015 through 2020 from GHArchive.com.
 Since there are \~44640 files (assuming every month has 31 days), and each file is \~10MB, then this will download \~44GB.
-If that’s too much, then the years can be adjusted to get a smaller slice in time.
-The "sponge" utility is required because gharchive.com doesn’t like having long-lived server connections when streaming the file (and will disconnect us); to get it, install the moreutils package.
+If that's too much, then the years can be adjusted to get a smaller slice in time.
+The "sponge" utility is required because gharchive.com doesn't like having long-lived server connections when streaming the file (and will disconnect us); to get it, install the moreutils package.
 Also, install the jq package to parse json files.
 The following script will go to gharchive.com, and extract the commit URLs from the